 What connects Fieler to the Texas Congressman and libertarian soothsayer?
 As an advisor to The Gold Standard Now, Fieler has made it his life-long ideological goal to bring some sort of accountability to the shadow force known as the Federal Reserve.
 He has penned up op-eds in the Wall Street Journal about monetary policy and is chairman of the American Principles Project, a non-profit that trumps the idea that we must return to the gold standard.
 In an interview with goldmoney.com, he praises several Tea Party candidates for making significant ideological progress on the issue.

 “The Center for Marriage and Families seeks to study and strengthen marriage as an institution that opens social opportunity, nurtures bonds between parents and children, organizes the care of the vulnerable from the beginning to the end of life, and enables the whole person to thrive.”

 Unfortunately, this will be the last installment in our ‘Mitt Loves N.Y.’ series.
 Throughout all the profiles I’ve written in regards to Restore Our Future’s wealthy NYC denizens/donors, it comes to a point where I start to repeat myself and the themes that go along with the Citizens United beat.
 And, as a writer, that is a red flag to start afresh.
-However, we hope you enjoyed all of our works in this series – you can find all of them here – and will take the information into account come November.
+However, we hope you enjoyed all of our works in this series – and will take the information into account come November.